The Ultimate Alaska Itinerary

 Board a bright red ride with Anchorage Trolley Tours for a one-hour circuit packed with seaplanes, Anchorage history, off-the-radar quirks and plenty of Alaska anecdotes.

-Dive into Alaska Native design, historic and contemporary local art, Last Frontier science and thought-provoking special exhibits.
+Dive into Alaska Native design, historic and contemporary local art, Alaska science and thought-provoking special exhibits.
 The Anchorage Museum is a great introduction to Alaska.

 Downtown draws more than people.
 Thousands of king and silver salmon return to Ship Creek each summer.
 Rent a rod on site, or watch the action from viewing platforms spanning the stream.

 What visit to Alaska is complete without a seafood dinner?
 Celebrate the first night by sampling salmon, having halibut, or cracking into crab.